Whopus/Coretx/README.md

 The memory leak occurs in AuthManager where sessions are stored in an in-memory dictionary but never removed.
 The logout() method clears the Redis session but not the local dictionary reference.

-💡 SUGGESTED FIX:
-Add `del self.sessions[session_id]` in the logout method and implement a session cleanup mechanism for expired sessions.
 ```

 ### Cross-Language Dependency Output